 2.1.
 Basic syntax

-A new media-level attribute a=hdrext-reuse is defined:

-a=hdrext-reuse:<value> <mid-list>
+According to RFC 8285, an RTP header extension (HE) potentially used in a media stream is indicated using the extmap attribute of the form:

+a=extmap:<value>[“/”<direction>] <URI> <extensionattributes>

+For the rendered pose HE, a new parameter is included in the <extensionattributes>:

+media:<mid-list>

-The parameter indicates, using MID of media, to which other media the header extension with the ID indicated by <value> is applicable to. <mid-list> is a string containing a list of media id values (MID) separated by a semi colon.
+The parameter indicates, using the media ID (MID) of media, to which other media the HE with the ID indicated by <value> is applicable to. <mid-list> is a string containing a list of MID values separated by a semi colon.

-An example SDP description using this attribute is presented below.
-In the example, the RTP HE with URI urn:ietf:params:rtp-hdrext:avt-example-metadata provided in the stream with MID m1 is also applicable to an audio stream with MID m3.
+An example SDP description using this extension attribute is presented below.
+In the example, the rendered pose RTP HE with URI urn:3gpp:xr-rendered-pose provided in the video stream with MID m1 is also applicable to another video stream with MID m3.

 v=0